TheIllusionistMirage/Pong/README.txt

 Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

 0. First of all, this program usese SFML v 2.1, which itself is licensed uder zlib/libpng.
-Without SFML, I counldn't have
+Without SFML, I couldn't have made this program in the first place.

 1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.